nokijfb/8389188babayagaisdfyigaqf/docs/blog/posts/xor_and_or.md

 ### XOR Operation

-XOR is a binary operation that compares two bits and returns `1` if they are different and `0` if they are the same.
+XOR or Exclusive OR is a binary operation that compares two bits and returns `1` if they are different and `0` if they are the same.
 The truth table for XOR is as follows:

 | A | B | A XOR B |
 |---|---|---------|